Vyni asks for triple Zezé Motta's fee and is dropped from the film

+Vyni asks for triple Zezé Motta’s fee and is dropped from the film

+Abhishek Pratap 4 mins agoNewsComments Off on Vyni asks for triple Zezé Motta’s fee and is dropped from the film0 Views

 Former BBB22 contestant Vyni ended up being dropped from a movie shortly after his departure from reality.
-According to columnist Gabriel Perline, from the iG portal, the comedian requested an amount almost three times higher in fee than the renowned actress Zezé Motta in a national film.
+According to columnist Gabriel Perline, from the iG portal, the influencer requested an amount almost three times greater in cache than the renowned actress Zezé Motta in a national film.
 The former BBB would have the opportunity to participate in the production with a renowned cast that would be recorded from October, but due to the high amount requested, he ended up out of the project.

 Vyni would have asked for a fee of R$ 80,000, which would correspond to the fee of at least three big stars who will be in the feature.
 The film is called Janelas, by playwright Luciano Santiago, and the cast includes names like Zezé Motta, Georgina Castor, Luiz Carlos Vasconcellos and Sérgio Menezes.